Generating a support bundle

 do not overflow disk space.

 If your Jenkins instance is not starting correctly, this is usually due to some class-loading conflict among the set of plugins that you have installed in your instance.
-Normally such class-loading conflicts will just result in one of your plugins failing to load, however in some extreme cases a plugin failing to load can cause a second plugin to render the UI of your Jenkins instance inaccessible.
+Normally such class-loading conflicts just results in one of your plugins failing to load, however in some extreme cases a plugin failing to load can cause a second plugin to render the UI of your Jenkins instance inaccessible.

 In such cases, the latest support bundle (and some representative historical versions) can be very helpful for CloudBees in ensuring a rapid response and restoration of your Jenkins to an accessible state.